 Read our palliative care questions below to learn more.

 What is palliative treatment?

 Palliative care is a form of medical treatment that manages the pain, symptoms and side-effects of chronic illness.
 It is important to understand what palliative care is not – it is not hospice care.
-In fact, palliative services are very different from hospice care in that you can receive support while still pursuing a cure.
+In fact, palliative services are very different from hospice care in that you can receive care while still pursuing a cure.

 What is the goal of palliative care?

 The goal of palliative care is to improve quality of life.

 Palliative care is available at any stage of a serious illness and can be combined with aggressive treatments.
 The benefit of palliative care is that palliative experts can work with you to manage pain, symptoms and side-effects while your doctors focus on treatment.

 What types of illnesses is palliative care appropriate for?